By AJ Huynh

 - Checking in with students during assignments

-- Offering extra time for completing tasks
+- Offering extra time for completing tasks when appropriate

 - Seating students near the front of the classroom